stanley-gu/standardsCh/chapter.md

 [@Pysces2004].
 Being able to represent models in a human readable format offers many advantages, including, conciseness, easily understood and manipulated using a simple editor, flexible, portable and above all extremely easy to include commenting and annotation.

+#### Jarnac

 Users of Jarnac also have access to an advanced graphical user interface (GUI) (Figure \ref{Figure:jarnac})

 ![User interface for Jarnac\label{Figure:jarnac}](images/jarnac.eps)